 Racial justice at UW: Activism’s past and future

-Emile Pitre, one of the UW’s Black Student Union founders and a longtime staff member in the Office of Minority Affairs & Diversity (OMA&D), will talk about his experience as a student civil rights activist at UW in the 1960s and the activism work he’s seen at UW since.
-Pitre will then be part of a panel discussion touching on the current state of activism at UW and what they see for the future.
+Emile Pitre, one of the UW’s Black Student Union founders and a longtime staff member in the Office of Minority Affairs & Diversity (OMA&D), talked about his experience as a student civil rights activist at UW in the 1960s and the activism work he’s seen at UW since.
+Pitre was then joined by Cynthia del Rosario and Daaniya Iyaz for a panel discussion touching on the current state of activism at UW and what they see for the future.

-This event is part of a series organized by UW Sustainability and the UW College of the Environment's Diversity, Equity & Inclusion office.
+This event was part of a series organized by UW Sustainability, the Campus Sustainability Fund and the UW College of the Environment's Diversity, Equity & Inclusion office.
 We have been working together to explore the intersections between sustainability and equity, and to encourage collaboration between the groups working on these issues across the UW.

 About Emile Pitre:

 As a UW graduate student in the late 1960’s, Emile Pitre was one of the founding Black Student Union members whose calls for equity to university leadership led to the establishment of what became OMA&D. Since then, he has spent over three decades with the organization, serving in various roles including tenures as director of the Instructional Center and associate vice president for assessment.
 Pitre’s dedication to advocacy and educational opportunity for underrepresented minority, first-generation and low-income students at the UW is unparalleled, and since his retirement in 2014, is known as OMA&D’s “elder statesman” and historian.